nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 I graduated UC Irvine in 2009, at the bottom of [The Great Recession](https://en.wikipedia.org/wiki/Great_Recession).
 It was a bad time to have a terminal humanities degree.
 I was lucky to walk into a job at the Natural History Museum whereas many of my peers struggled for years to make ends meet.
 Shortly after starting at the NHM, I convinced my brother to not only move to Los Angeles, but to give Linux a try.
 As a web developer, Linux greatly improved his workflow and as a human being, Los Angeles greatly improved his quality of life.

-During the financial crisis, two complementary trends gained steam (pun intended): the STEM pipeline and the Maker movement.
+During the financial crisis, two complementary trends gained steam (pun intended): the [STEM pipeline](https://en.wikipedia.org/wiki/STEM_pipeline) and [Maker culture](https://en.wikipedia.org/wiki/Maker_culture).

->The STEM pipeline is a term used to describe the educational pathway for students in the STEM fields, (science, technology, engineering, and mathematics).
-The start and end of this STEM pipeline are disputed, but it is often considered to begin in early education and extend into graduation or an adult career in STEM.
-(Wikipedia https://en.wikipedia.org/wiki/STEM_pipeline)

->The maker culture is a contemporary culture or subculture representing a technology-based extension of DIY culture[citation needed] that intersects with hacker culture (which is less concerned with physical objects as it focuses on software) and revels in the creation of new devices as well as tinkering with existing ones.
-The maker culture in general supports open-source hardware.
-Typical interests enjoyed by the maker culture include engineering-oriented pursuits such as electronics, robotics, 3-D printing, and the use of Computer Numeric Control tools, as well as more traditional activities such as metalworking, woodworking, and, mainly, its predecessor, the traditional arts and crafts.
-The subculture stresses a cut-and-paste approach to standardized hobbyist technologies, and encourages cookbook re-use of designs published on websites and maker-oriented publications.[1][2]
-There is a strong focus on using and learning practical skills and applying them to reference designs. (https://en.wikipedia.org/wiki/Maker_culture)

 Obama inherited an economic mess and pushed STEM curriculum as a means for recovery.
 “Learn to code” was the rallying cry.
 Hacker- and Maker-spaces sprung up across the country.
 Museums and libraries clamored to get on board, too, and carved out space for labs.
 My brother and I who both worked with technology, were wary of this rhetoric.
 The STEM pipeline was greasing the wheels of capital and the lubricant was the American mind.
 The emphasis of STEM initiatives was competition with foregin powers (see: China) and not on innovation.
 Where was the creativity?
 Where was the _art_?
-What if we thought of it as a STEAM _rainbow_, rather than a pipeline?
+What if we thought of it as a _rainbow_, rather than a pipeline?

 Jay and I began to collaborate on projects and developed [The Hello World Program](http://www.thehelloworldprogram.com/), an educational and entertaining webseries teaching computer science basics.
 We initially wanted to produce the series entirely with free, open source software.
 But after investigating all of the available NLEs and DAWs we realized that our fidelity to FOSS would leave us devoting more time to troubleshooting than to production.
 That said, we produced all of our media entirely on Linux-based machines.
 All of the motion graphics were produced using a combination of Blender, Synfig, Krita, GIMP and Inkscape.
 Our audio was processed with Audacity and Ardour.
 Our video was edited with Lightworks and our music composed in Bitwig.